Club Fat Ass is a grassroots sports events club. Our members host trail running and other “active lifestyle” events for fellow members.

 The only local distance event Joe could find was the 50 mile Christmas Relays which required a team of 7, so he entered himself in each of the 7 legs and attracted 10 teams to accompany his solo attempt.
 Organizing the relay was a chore, so the next year (1979) Joe simply invited anyone who wanted to run an informal 50-miler to join him.
 He called it the Fat Ass 50.

-Inspired by Joe Oakes, another Western States 100-mile participant, Ean Jackson, hosted the first Fat Ass 50 kilometer run in Canada on New Years day in 1993.
+Inspired by Joe Oakes, another Western States 100-mile participant, Ean Jackson, hosted the first Fat Ass 50 kilometer run in Canada on New Year’s day in 1993.
 Jackson’s aim was to create an annual hangover cure for his ultrarunning friends… something that could be totally managed via the Internet, leaving him free to run with his friends rather than fret about the details of event management.
 Since 1993, the Vancouver Fat Ass 50 has grown steadily in popularity and notoriety.

-The concept of providing detailed course directions to each participant rather than marking the course markings was an early innovation.
+The concept of providing detailed written course directions to each participant rather than marking the course markings was an early innovation.
 So was providing special recognition to those who helped fellow runners, picked up trash or otherwise did good deeds during the event.
-Along the way fellow ultrarunner, Sibylle Tinsel, organized a free night run.
+A few years later fellow ultrarunner, Sibylle Tinsel, organized a free night run.
 Other friends soon wanted to add their own running events.